It’s no secret that the economy is going through some serious ups and downs at the moment.

 In fact, you can see that:

-And you can also feel a sense of uncertainty in the air.
+And you might feel a sense of uncertainty in the air.

 So if you’re worried about the next recession and want to learn how to best prepare for it, then you’ve come to the right place.